oraz/dwr-aggregation/README.md

     </init-param>
 </servlet>
 ````
-If you configured DWR to [map Java classes to JavaScript classes] (http://directwebremoting.org/dwr/documentation/server/configuration/dwrxml/converters/bean.html#mappingJavaToJavaScript "Mapping Java classes to JavaScript classes") you should add one more param to reduce size of aggregated script.
+If you configured DWR to [map Java classes to JavaScript classes](http://directwebremoting.org/dwr/documentation/server/configuration/dwrxml/converters/bean.html#mappingJavaToJavaScript "Mapping Java classes to JavaScript classes")
+you should add one more param to reduce size of aggregated script.
 ```xml
 <servlet>
     <!-- DWR servlet definition here -->